aeckhoff/Plugin--LW-Model/README.md

-_Base Domain Driven Design Classes of the Contentory C3.8 System_
+_Base Model  Classes of the Contentory C3.8 System_

-description will follow shortly
+description will follow